FERS Retirement Benefits

-- They must have reached their Minimum retirement age (MRA chart)
+- They have reached their minimum retirement age.
+(MRA chart)

 Example: If John has 13 years of service and is age 58, he can retire now and begin receiving a pension check.
-That pension will only be 80% of his full pension amount because he is 4 years short of the earliest years/ age combination for full retirement.
+That pension will be only 80% of his full pension amount because he is four years short of the earliest year/age combination for full retirement.